 Scroope Terrace houses the Faculty of Architecture and History of Art.
-This is where you will find the offices of the Graduate Secretary and Department Secretary, the Faculty Library, Lecture and Seminar Rooms, and offices of Faculty members.
+This is where you will find the offices of the Graduate Office and the Department Secretary office, the Faculty Library, Lecture and Seminar Rooms, and offices of Faculty members.